a2s-institute/kelo_tulip/README.md

 sudo apt install libgsl-dev
 ```

-If another ROS version is used, replace the term noetic accordingly in these commands.
+If another ROS version is used, replace the term *humble* accordingly in these commands.

 ## Installation